Ciabatta bread on a Baking Steel

 Can I use leftover pizza dough?

 Absolutely.
+This is how this recipe was born, I had leftover 72-hour dough in the fridge past its prime, and ciabatta saved the day.
 Let it warm up 1–2 hours, handle gently, shape into rectangles, and bake hot on a steel.

 Why is my ciabatta dense?